swati510/SPACEX/README.md

 # SpaceX Launch Activity Tracker
-An application to fetch data from SpaceX launch Programs API and display it to the user for better viewability
+An application to fetch data from SpaceX launch Programs API and display it to the user for better viewability Find the link to site at (Deployed Version) https://space-api-fetch.netlify.app/

 ## Tech Stack Used
 - React